 Snacking, Drinking, and Dining at the Carrousel:

 The mezzanine-level "Universal Resto" food court offers 13 gourmet food stalls with delicacies from around the world, including French, Moroccan, Japanese, or Mexican.
-All major credit cards accepted.
+All major credit cards are accepted.
 If you want to pick up something to nibble later, try the Ragueneau/Patisserie du Louvre pastry shop on the same level of the shopping center.

-Nearby Sights and Attractions:
+Nearby Sights and Attractions to Enjoy: